-If you're new to the mountain you might not realize that there are whole host of different types of snow depending on how it's formed and what it's like to ski on.
+If you're new to the mountain you might not realize that there are a whole host of different types of snow depending on how it's formed and what it's like to ski on.
 Skiing or snowboarding is wildly different depending on the snow conditions.
-Some types of snow are much easier to ski on, while others need much more concentration just to stay on your feet.
+Some types of snow are much easier to ski on, while others need much more concentration just to stay on their feet.

 Some terms are more widespread while some skiers use slang terms to describe the conditions.
-I've put some slang alternatives beneath each snow type and a technical run through of the words and acronyms ski resorts use in their weather reports.
+I've put some slang alternatives beneath each snow type and a technical run-through of the words and acronyms ski resorts use in their weather reports.

-As you grow in confidence and ability and take on more of the mountain in all weather, you'll eventually get to experience every snow conditions for yourself.
-In the meantime, here's is some insight on what to expect and some tips on how to adjust your skiing technique, so you can crash less and have more fun!
+As you grow in confidence and ability and take on more of the mountain in all weather, you'll eventually get to experience every snow condition for yourself.
+In the meantime, here's some insight on what to expect and some tips on how to adjust your skiing technique, so you can crash less and have more fun!

-Bumpy, Choppy Or Tracked Out
+Bumpy, Choppy, Or Tracked Out

 This usually happens later in the day when the fresh powder has been ridden over and 'chopped' up into troughs and banks.
 As more and more skiers ride through the powder and whip up the powder it clumps up in areas.

-⛷Technique: Flexible knees, ready to bounce.
+Flexible knees, ready to bounce.

 Corduroy Or Cord

 Each day snowplows plow the groomed slopes to loosen up the snow and create an evenly grooved surface.
-Riding a freshly groomed run without snow cannons will have lots of tiny grooves to ride over created by the snowplows tracks imprinted on the snow.
+Riding a freshly groomed run without snow cannons will have lots of tiny grooves to ride over created by the snowplow tracks imprinted on the snow.

-⛷Technique: Ignore the sound it makes.
+Ignore the sound it makes.

 Crusting snow like a crumble has a hard outer shell and a softer inner if you can break through to it.
-This typically happens when snow softens a little in warmer temperatures and then a cold snap freezes the top layer.
+This typically happens when the snow softens a little in warmer temperatures and then a cold snap freezes the top layer.